Skip to Content

-Molasses Brown Bread Rolls are soft and tender.
+Molasses Brown Bread Rolls recipe is an easy bread roll to make.
 Molasses and a bit of honey give this easy brown bread recipe a mild sweetness.
 Topped with our special butter makes them unforgettable!

 The combination of molasses and honey adds just a hint of sweetness to these brown bread rolls.
 A touch of cocoa gives this bread a depth of flavor but by no means a chocolate flavor.

-This Homemade Brown Bread has been compared to the bread served at Outback and Cheesecake Factory restaurants.
+This Homemade Brown Bread has been compared to the bread served at Outback Steakhouse and Cheesecake Factory restaurants.

 There’s a reason that we go to those restaurants, and the memory of their Brown Bread Rolls with honey butter is a big one!
 This recipe, in my humble opinion, resembles that bread that we gorge on.